jessica-woodgate/desk23/Documentation/4. Sprints and Project Management/README.md

 **Stanni**

-**Back-end co-developer and SCRUM leader: Jessica Woodgate**
+**2. Back-end co-developer and SCRUM leader: Jessica Woodgate**

 * Implemented database & wrote dbController.js functions to access data from the database for the API
 * Co-development of/assisting with API/Docker:
 	* Created boiler plate version of the website, API, docker compose files, and data service from which to build our project on
 	* Created routing for each collection in the database
 * Project Management:
 	* Created GitHub repository and main reviewer of pull requests
 	* Wrote meeting minutes & kept track of sprint targets

 **Wenda**

 **Emily Bloom**

-**Co-Frontend and UI/UX Designer: Hamza Qureshi**
+**5. Co-Frontend and UI/UX Designer: Hamza Qureshi**
 * Developed Three.js globe:
 	* Creating the scene, globe component and functionality
 	* Creating tutorial windows and interactivity